Comfy-Org/ComfyUI-Librarian/README.md

 Use for spinning HDD, external drive or network storage paired with a local NVME or fast SSD.

-Models will remain cached on the fast disk until the cache storage is exhausted.
+Used Mmodels will remain cached on the fast disk until the cache storage is exhausted.
 Models remain cached even through a comfyUI restart.

 ## Installation